SarvinChitsaz/CT-LNS/README.md

 ## Visualization

-Here is an example of the CT-LNS preprocessing result:
+Here is an example of the CT-LNS visual result:

 [![CT-LNS Visualization](visualization_result.jpeg)](visualization_result.jpeg)